 Step 2:You must reside in Tippecanoe County Council District 1 (Tippecanoe County) to vote for County Council District 1.
 Tippecanoe County is divided into four County Council Districts.
-If you don’t know what County Council District you live in you can check HERE (District 01 is blue).
+If you don’t know what County Council District you live in you can check the district map HERE.

 Step 3: You must be registered to vote.
-If you aren’t registered or want to check your registration you can do that HERE.
+If you aren’t registered or want to check your registration HERE.

 Step 4: You can vote early, which is faster and easier than waiting until election day.
 Find early voting information HERE.